ValRCS/BSSDH_22/README.md

 ## How to participate?

 ### Main Path  - Google Colab
-Use Google Colab to open notebooks on remote(cloud) Google server
+Use Google Colab to open notebooks on a remote(cloud) Google server

 Note: notebooks shut down after 30 minutes of inactivity.